Student Support Services

 The primary goal of the residential summer program is to ensure that students acquire the necessary college survival skills which are crucial to academic and personal success.

-The program has a required, six-week experience which includes an extensive orientation, a nine hour summer course curriculum, and a series of college survival seminars.
+The program has a required, six-week experience which includes an extensive orientation, a nine hour summer course curriculum, and a series of college survival workshops.

 Students are enrolled in courses that provide credit towards graduation.
 Continuing Student Support Services participants serve as peer coaches who live in the residential halls and help new students become acclimated to USF and to college life in general.